All in-person Extension meetings, events and classes are canceled through May 31.

 - Food hidden by rodents may also attract these beetles.

 How to protect your home from larder beetles

 You may see a few adult larder beetles inside your home in spring.
 This does not mean that there is an infestation.
 They may have come in from the outdoors and may not be associated with a food source.

 When you see larvae, and large number of adults inside the home, there is a larder beetle problem.
 As long as a food source remains, larder beetles will continue to be a problem.

 - Look in areas where you see the most larder beetles.

 - Check areas where food is stored, including dry pet food.

 - You may require an inspection of your home for rodent activity, especially if your home or cabin has a crawl space.

 - If dead insects or dead animals in inaccessible areas of the building are the food source, then control becomes more challenging.

-Your best option is to physically remove larder beetles (e.g. with a vacuum) as you see them.
+- Your best option is to physically remove larder beetles (such as with a vacuum) as you see them.